TransactionSoftwareGmbH/transbase-nodejs/README.md

 low level api methods to get column value as string or buffered data chunk.
 Column numbers start with 1!
 Use readValueAsBuffer when working with large BLOBS or CLOBS.

-#### `class TransbaseLedger`

-Utilities for Transbase Ledger (TODO: insert documentation link)

-#### `static hashLedgerRecord(res: ResultSet): Buffer`

-Computes the hash of a record given by the ResultSet of fetched query.

-#### `static verifyAuditProof(transbase: Transbase, data: {ledgerHash: Buffer; ledgerIdx: number; recordId: Buffer; recordHash: Buffer }): boolean`

-Verifies that a record is included in a specific ledger and that the record was not modified since it was inserted

-#### `static verifyConsistencyProof(transbase: Transbase, data: {ledgerHashOld: Buffer; ledgerIdxOld: number; ledgerHashNew: Buffer; ledgerIdxNew: number}): boolean`

-Verifies that an older state of the ledger is still included in a younger version of the ledger

 ## Type Mapping

 By default sql types are mapped to native js types wherever possible.